 - Build a Facebook Group (not a page)

 - Build an Instagram Account

 - Build a Twitter Account

 We’re no longer living in the 20th century ruled by assembly lines and falling in line.
-The information age is ripe with opportunity for those that are willing to take the chances to embrace and pursue it.
-Unfortunately, for many workers, the information age wont be kind.
+The information age is ripe with opportunity for those that are willing to take the chance to embrace and pursue it.
+Unfortunately, for many workers, the information age won’t be kind.
 Like many times before, those that don’t adapt will be left behind.